BogdanLinnik/blog-post/README.md

 ### Configuration
   1. `bundle install`
+  2. .env.example to .env .
+And change constants values to Yours - I'm using it for storing mysql, redis and client url for action cable configuration data.
-  2. copy config/database.yml.example to config/database.yml and fill it with Your database configuration data;
+  3. config/database.yml.example to config/database.yml and fill it with Your database configuration data;
-  3. copy config/cable.yml.example to config/cable.yml and fill it with Your cable configuration data - You can change redis adapter to Your prefared adapter;
+  4. copy config/cable.yml.example to config/cable.yml and fill it with Your cable configuration data - You can change redis adapter to Your prefared adapter;

 ### Database creation
 1. `rails db:create`

 ### Database initialization
 1. `rails db:setup`

 ### Services (job queues, cache servers, search engines, etc.)
   1. Mysql service;
   2. If You use not async cable adapter, Your sevice should be working too (In my case it was redis-server)